divonlan/genozip/windows/readme.txt

    -p --password     <password>.
 Password-protected - encrypted with 256-bit AES

-   -m --md5          Shows the MD5 hash of the VCF file. genozip always calculates and stores the md5, and when the
+   -m --md5          Calculates the MD5 hash of the VCF file.
+When the resulting file is decompressed, this MD5 will be
-                     resulting file is decompressed, this MD5 will be compared to the MD5 of the decompressed VCF.
+                     compared to the MD5 of the decompressed VCF.
 Note: for compressed files, e.g. myfile.vcf.gz, the MD5 calculated is that of the original, uncompressed file.
-In addition, if the VCF file has Windows-style \r\n line endings, the md5 will be that of the modified file with the \r removed
+In addition, if the VCF file has Windows-style \r\n line endings, the md5 will be that of the modified file with the \r
+                     removed

    -q --quiet        Don't show the progress indicator or warnings